How to Become a Notary from a Notary Public

 Becoming a Notary can be a great way to make money on the side depending on where you live.
 Check out this article to see if it’s right for you.

-If you find that a Notary isn’t right for you take a look at the other different ways you can make money from home.
+If you find that a Notary isn’t right for you take a look at the other different ways you can make money from home from people who are doing it today.

 This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.